mylk/bamboohr-leaves-notifier/README.md

 bamboohrleaves list
 ```

+Copy `config/parameters.example.yaml` to `config/parameters.yaml` and modify it to your BambooHR API settings.
-Configure `config/parameters.example.yaml` file to meet your team and notification configurations
+Also copy`config/config.example.yaml` to `config/config.yaml` and configure it to meet your team
-and rename to `config/parameters.yaml`.
+and notification needs.

 To poll for changes on leaves: